LadyTastingData/de-project/README.md

 <li> Use Prefect for workflow orchestration
 <li> Upload data to Google Cloud Storage (Data lake)
 <li> Move data from GC Storage to BigQuery (Data warehouse)
-<li> Apply data transformations using dbt
+<li> Apply data transformations using SQL queries in BigQuery
 <li> Create a dashboard using Google Looker Studio
 </ol>